Horizontal $\Delta$-semimartingales on orthonormal frame bundles: Introduction and main theorems

 for the connection form $\theta$ corresponding to $\nabla$ is uniquely determined.
 Furthermore, for an $\mathcal{O}(M)$-valued horizontal semimartingale $U$, the stochastic integral of the solder form $\mathfrak{s}$ along $U$ yields a continuous semimartingale on a Euclidean space.
-This is called the anti-development of $U$ and $X=\pi U$.
+This is called the anti-development of $U$ or of $X:=\pi U$.
 Conversely, we can construct an $\mathcal{O}(M)$-valued horizontal semimartingale from a continuous semimartingale $W$ starting at $0$ on a Euclidean space.
 In fact, there exists an $\mathcal{O}(M)$-valued continuous semimartingale $U$ satisfying

-by the existence and the uniqueness of solutions of stochastic differential equations (SDE's) on manifolds, where $L_k$ is the canonical horizontal vector field on $\mathcal{O}(M)$ and we have used the Einstein summation convention.
+by the existence and uniqueness of solutions of stochastic differential equations (SDE's) on manifolds, where $L_k$ is the canonical horizontal vector field on $\mathcal{O}(M)$ and we have used the Einstein summation convention.
 It immediately follows that the solution is horizontal.
 Furthermore, by projecting $U$ onto the base space $M$, we obtain a continuous semimartingale on $M$.
-In \cite{Hsu}, it is shown that this correspondence is one-to-one.\\

-The aim of our research is to extend the above result to discontinuous semimartingales on a Riemannian manifold called $\Delta$-semimartingales introduced in \cite{Pic1}.
-We describe our setting and main theorems.
-Let $(M,g)$ be a complete and connected Riemannian manifold.
-In \cite{Pic1}, to define stochastic integral along $M$-valued discontinuous semimartingales, a $TM\times M$-valued process $(\Delta X,X)$ called a $\Delta$-semimartingale is introduced, which is a pair of an $M$-valued semimartingale $X$ and jump directions $\Delta X_s\in T_{X_{s-}}M$.
-Since we suppose $M$ is complete and connected, we consider the condition
+In \cite{Hsu}, we can find the proof of the one-to-one correspondence using an embedding of the manifold.